eugenioenko/sdf-query/README.md

 # [sdf-query](https://github.com/eugenioenko/sdf-query#readme) *0.9.5*

 > Simple utility for selecting and modifying DOM elements used by SDF CSS Framework.
-Alternative to basics of jQuery compatible with modern browser and ie11+
+Alternative to escentials of jQuery compatible with modern browser and ie11+

 ### Live documentation and examples
 [Live docs and examples](https://eugenioenko.github.io/sdf-query/docs/index.html)